-The decision to revisit modules you have already implemented may happen because:
+The decision to re-visit modules you have already implemented may happen because:

-- you have completed all of the modules - audits are showing signs that some improvements are not being sustained - activity follow totaliser shows large areas of lost time - near miss or other incident
+- you have completed all of the modules - audits are showing signs that some improvements are not being sustained - Activity Follow Totaliser shows large areas of lost time - near miss or other incident

-If you are revisiting a module, start from the beginning and do not skip sections.
-You will find the quality of your team's improvements will increase.
+If you are re-visiting a module, start from the beginning and do not skip sections.
+You will find the quality of your team's improvements greater.

-Building Productive Mental Health Ward into roles
+Building Productive Ward in to roles

-As ward leader, you face challenges of ensuring the staff working on vour ward have the skills and competencies required to work on a Productive Mental Health Ward
+As ward leader, you face challenges of ensuring the staff working on your ward have the skills and competencies required to work on a 'Productive Ward'.

-The Agenda for Change, Knowledge and Skills Framework can also assist you as you work with the staff on the ward to increase their knowledge and competencies.
+The Agenda for Change, Knowledge and Skills framework can also assist you as you work with the staff on the ward to increase their knowledge and competencies.

 By improving skills your team will learn to work to a team defined standard.
-By using new practices you will systemise the Productive Mental Health Ward.
+By using new practices you will systemise the Productive Ward.
 You will need to ensure that:

-- all posts clearly reflect and describe the knowledge and skills required to implement and maintain the Productive Mental Health Ward - annual development reviews include an opportunity to discuss how staff have applied their knowledge and skills and also identify additional developmental needs - personal development plans are agreed with each member of staff and agreement reached on how to address any additional development needs in relation to the Productive Mental Health Ward - learning and development opportunities are identified appropriate to staff requirements
+- all posts clearly reflect and describe the knowledge and skills required to implement and maintain the Productive Ward - annual development reviews include an opportunity to discuss how staff have applied their knowledge and skills and also identify additional developmental needs - personal development plans are agreed with each member of staff and agreement reached on how to address any additional development needs in relation to the Productive Ward - learning and development opportunities are identified appropriate to staff requirements